7 Best Standing Desks Under $300 That Actually Last (2026)

 - Useful for visually lighter spaces

-7. Claiks Electric Standing Desk: Best Ultra-Budget
+7. Claiks Electric Standing Desk

 The Claiks is here for one clear reason: it keeps the barrier to entry low.
 If you want an electric standing desk and your first filter is simply affordability, this is the logical place to look.